 Richard Salsman is founder, President and Chief Market Strategist of IFI, formulating and directing our quantifying of market-price indicators to guide the asset allocation decisions and trading strategies of pension funds, banks, independent investment managers, mutual funds and hedge funds.
 Since 2000 he has authored more than 750 research reports on the economy and markets, and our forecasting success rate has persistently surpassed those of peers on Wall Street.
 Prior to founding IFI in 2000 Dr. Salsman advised institutional investors as a senior economist at H.C.
 Wainwright & Co.
 Economics, Inc. (1993-1999).
 From 1981 to 1992 he was a respected banker and capital markets analyst at institutions including Citibank and The Bank of New York.

 Dr. Salsman is a noted authority on market history, supply-side economics, public debt, objective methods of economic-financial forecasting, and investment strategy.
-He is the author of three books, The Political Economy of Public Debt (forthcoming in early 2017), Gold and Liberty (AIER, 1995) and Breaking the Banks: Central Banking Problems and Free Banking Solutions (AIER, 1990), plus six chapters in edited books and numerous articles.
+He is the author of three books, The Political Economy of Public Debt (Edward Elgar Publishing, February 2017), Gold and Liberty (AIER, 1995) and Breaking the Banks: Central Banking Problems and Free Banking Solutions (AIER, 1990), plus six chapters in edited books and numerous articles.
 His work has appeared in the Wall Street Journal, Investor’s Business Daily, Barron’s, Forbes, The Economist, The New York Times, and National Post (Canada).
 Dr. Salsman frequently lectures on his specialties at investment gatherings and university campuses.
 Since 2010 he has been a regular essayist at Forbes.com, focusing on the interaction between public policy and the economy.

 Dr. Salsman received his B.A. in Law and Economics from Bowdoin College (1981) and his M.B.A. in Economics from the Stern School of Business at New York University (1988).
 In 1993 he earned the Chartered Financial Analyst designation from the Association for Investment Management and Research.
 He received a PhD in Political Economy from Duke University (2012).
 His dissertation, “The Political Economy of Public Credit,” examines the histories, theories, and paradoxes of government debt.